Skip to content

 2. Add the action Run Shell Script, set shell to /bin/zsh, and paste the contents of vpaste.sh.

-3. Go to System Settings > Keyboard > Keyboard Shortcuts > Services and assign a key combination (e.g. Ctrl+Shift+V).
+3. Go to System Settings > Keyboard > Keyboard Shortcuts > Services and assign a key combination (for example Ctrl+Alt+Cmd+V).

 Configuration: